WATCH: A Taste of Ireland

 The common Irish greeting Cead Mile Failte means ‘a hundred thousand welcomes,’ which is a rather fitting phrase for a place that has a hundred thousand reasons to visit.
 Rolling green hills, bustling cities, a lively pub culture, incredible music and jaw-dropping scenery are just the beginning; Ireland also has grand castles, sweeping beaches, and the other-worldly Skellig and Aran Islands.
 Oh, and leprechauns.

 Despite being a compact country that you can literally drive all the way across in half a day, there’s so much to see that travellers should budget at least one week in Ireland to properly explore.
-Most visitors who only have seven days typically focus on either the north or south portions, with the south being most popular as it’s home to famous spots like the Blarney Stone, colourful Cork, and stunning drives such as the rugged Ring of Kerry and aptly-named Wild Atlantic Way which hugs the coastline.
-Air Canada Vacations takes the guesswork out of planning a trip to Ireland, offering packages that include flights, ground transportation, hotel stays and activities starting at just $1500 per person from Canada.
-Along with being an incredible cost savings, their self-guided holidays leave plenty of time for sightseeing at your own pace, and trips like their Taste of Ireland tour serve up bucket list-worthy experiences including walking along the majestic Cliffs of Moher and getting to stay in a castle hotel.
+Most visitors who only have seven days typically focus on either the north or south portions, basing themselves in Belfast to explore Northern Ireland.
+The south is usually the most popular for first-timers, as it’s home to famous spots like the Blarney Stone, colourful Cork, and stunning drives such as the rugged Ring of Kerry and aptly-named Wild Atlantic Way which hugs the coastline.

 From gallivanting in Galway to discovering Dingle, here’s the perfect one week Ireland itinerary for exploring the Emerald Isle.